Meet Our Team

 Krista Smith, Registered Psychologist #781

-Krista is registered with the Saskatchewan College of Psychologists with an Authorized Practice Endorsement (APE), which means she been approved by the Saskatchewan College of Psychologists to make diagnoses.
+Krista is a Registered Psychologist.
+She is registered with the Saskatchewan College of Psychologists with an Authorized Practice Endorsement (APE), which means she been approved by the Saskatchewan College of Psychologists to make diagnoses.
 Krista has worked in a clinical private practice setting since 2007.
-She provides counselling to individuals, couples, and families.
-Krista resides locally and is the mom of two adult and two teen children, one of whom has special needs.
+She provides counselling to individuals and families.
+Krista resides locally and the mom of three adults and one teen child, one of whom has special needs.

 Krista has a broad range of experience.
 She works with clients from preschool-aged to the elderly.
-She works one-on-one with adults and couples.
+She works one-on-one with adults.
 She also works with children/youth and their families to address behavioral, peer, family, and academic/school concerns.
+Krista employs a variety of counselling modalities including CBT and mindfulness.
+She is also recently trained (2024) in Pain Reprocessing Therapy.

 -